The Ultimate Guide to Val d’Isere

 For views check out Orca and Orso; five-bedroom chalets situated at the highest point of Le Fornet with incredible mountain vistas.

 The resort also has some excellent self-catered apartments.
 We recommend the apartments in the Canadienne building for their stylish interiors and convenient location.
 Apartment Les Sorbiers and Apartment Barmettes are other highlights.
+For more information on our chalets read our magazine article on choosing the perfect chalet in Val d’Isere.

 For further information on where to stay take a look at our extensive collection of luxury chalets in Val d'isere.